mkitani765/vgsales-analysis/data/readme.md

 ## vgsales_cleaned.csv
 This is basically the same as vgsales.ods but in a .csv format for easy importing into a database.

+## cleaning_changelog.txt
+Any modifications or changes from the original .csv to my cleaned .csv and the .ods file are listed in this document.